 For more information, check out this article on polypropylene from Wikipedia.

 Using Hardware Cloth As A Raised Bed Liner

 Hardware cloth is a mesh material made of metal, often sold in rolls at hardware stores.
 You can use this strong material to line the bottom of your raised bed to prevent gophers and moles from digging in from below.

 For example, you can buy a 4 foot by 25 foot roll of hardware cloth from Ace Hardware.

 Used together with canvas or landscape fabric, hardware cloth can help to prevent pests from digging into your garden while also allowing water to drain away without carrying soil with it.

 Hardware cloth is probably your best bet if you absolutely need to keep moles and gophers out of your raised bed while also allowing for adequate drainage.

 For more information on mesh materials, check out this article on mesh from Wikipedia.

 You can also opt to use cardboard as a raised bed liner.
 Just know that it will decompose quickly!
 For more information, check out my article on using cardboard boxes to grow plants.

-By now, you have some ideas about why you should consider using a liner for your raised garden bed.
+Now you have some ideas about the pros and cons of using a raised bed liner in your garden.
 You also know about the different materials you can use, along with some of the pitfalls and what to look out for.